google/wuffs/doc/benchmarks.md

 The benchmark programs aim to be runnable "out of the box" without any configuration or installation.
 For example, to run the `std/flate` benchmarks:

-    # TODO: confirm that we will live at github.com/google/puffs
     git clone https://github.com/google/puffs.git
     cd puffs/test/c/std
     gcc -O3 flate.c